Who We Are

 FROM OUR FOUNDER

-This letter is dedicated to all my sistahs that have been part of the greatest gift of my life, “The Right Kind of Black Girl,” and to all the beautiful Black women who helped me actualize this dream, not just for me but for us!
+This letter is dedicated to every incredible Black woman who has been a part of the greatest journey of my life—The Right Kind of Black Girl.
+To the brilliant and resilient women who helped me bring this vision to life, not just for myself, but for all of us, I offer my deepest gratitude.

-The question that people always ask me is, “How and why was The Right Kind of Black Girl conceived?”
-The purpose of this letter is to give you that answer.
+One question I am often asked is, "How and why was The Right Kind of Black Girl conceived?"
+This letter is my answer.

-In 2018, I was toward the end of my master’s program at the University of Southern California.
-With a superwoman mindset, I was balancing a full-time graduate program and surviving a full-time job.
-As the only Black woman in a position of leadership, the Black proverb “You have to work twice as hard for half as much” never rang more true.
-I worked long nights and early mornings to help build the operational infrastructure for this organization.
+In 2018, as I neared the completion of my master's program at the University of Southern California, I found myself navigating the immense challenge of balancing a full-time graduate program while holding a demanding full-time job.
+As the only Black woman in a leadership position, the age-old truth--"You have to work twice as hard for half as much"—became my daily reality.
+I dedicated long nights and early mornings to building the operational infrastructure of my workplace, but my efforts were often overshadowed by something much harder to endure, racism, micro-aggressions, ageism, sexism, and classism.

-Being a young Black woman in a predominately white professional environment also has its own intricacies.
-I recall the day a three-ring binder was left on my desk that contained a story of how I was birthed by monkeys.
-Or the countless times when I was shushed during a conference call or talked over during a meeting.
+Being a young Black woman in a predominately white professional environment came with its own complexities.
+I will never forget the day I found a three-ring binder on my desk containing a racist story that dehumanized people who look like me.
+Or the countless times when I was shushed in meetings, talked over, and dismissed.

 In founding The Right Kind of Black Girl, I found myself.
-To all of you, the many friends and sisters who have helped make my dream come true, I say thank you: When one of us thrives, we all thrive… and there is nothing more powerful, healing and beautiful than that.
+And to each of you—the friends, sisters, and supporters who have made this journey possible—I say thank you.
+Because when one of us thrives, we all thrive—and there is nothing more powerful, healing, or beautiful than that.

 With all my love,

-The question that people always ask me is, “How and why was The Right Kind of Black Girl conceived?”
-The purpose of this letter is to give you that answer.
+One question I am often asked is, "How and why was The Right Kind of Black Girl conceived?"
+This letter is my answer.

-In 2018, I was toward the end of my master’s program at the University of Southern California.
-With a superwoman mindset, I was balancing a full-time graduate program and surviving a full-time job.
-As the only Black woman in a position of leadership, the Black proverb “You have to work twice as hard for half as much” never rang more true.
-I worked long nights and early mornings to help build the operational infrastructure for this organization.
+In 2018, as I neared the completion of my master's program at the University of Southern California, I found myself navigating the immense challenge of balancing a full-time graduate program while holding a demanding full-time job.
+As the only Black woman in a leadership position, the age-old truth--"You have to work twice as hard for half as much"—became my daily reality.
+I dedicated long nights and early mornings to building the operational infrastructure of my workplace, but my efforts were often overshadowed by something much harder to endure, racism, micro-aggressions, ageism, sexism, and classism.

-Being a young Black woman in a predominately white professional environment also has its own intricacies.
-I recall the day a three-ring binder was left on my desk that contained a story of how I was birthed by monkeys.
-Or the countless times when I was shushed during a conference call or talked over during a meeting.
+Being a young Black woman in a predominately white professional environment came with its own complexities.
+I will never forget the day I found a three-ring binder on my desk containing a racist story that dehumanized people who look like me.
+Or the countless times when I was shushed in meetings, talked over, and dismissed.

 In founding The Right Kind of Black Girl, I found myself.
-To all of you, the many friends and sisters who have helped make my dream come true, I say thank you: When one of us thrives, we all thrive… and there is nothing more powerful, healing and beautiful than that.
+And to each of you—the friends, sisters, and supporters who have made this journey possible—I say thank you.
+Because when one of us thrives, we all thrive—and there is nothing more powerful, healing, or beautiful than that.

 With all my love,